Travel

 2 Bd Garibaldi, 75015 Paris

-Image credit: First Hotel | Website
+Image Credit: First Hotel | Website

 Hotel Le Pradey

-Image credit: Hotel Le Pradey | Website
+Image Credit: Hotel Le Pradey | Website

 Tucked away on a tiny street near the Tuileries Garden, this elegant hotel showcases everything that is precious about the gorgeous city of Paris.
 Between the Louvre Museum and glamorous rue Saint Honore, you will be spoilt for choice when it comes to finding attractions and sights, shops, restaurants, cafes and bakeries.
 The hotel is made up of 28 rooms, each of which are designed to be calm, charming and evoke a sense of wellbeing.
 Each room is a little different to the other but promises to have an unparalleled attention to detail.
-There’s 24-hour room service if you decide to snuggle instead of making it down to breakfast, but we recommend heading to the cellar-style dining room at least once to feast on seasonal fruits, vegetables, salads, cheese, cold meats, crunchy bread and fresh pastries.
+There’s late-night room service if you decide to snuggle instead of making it down to breakfast, but we recommend heading to the cellar-style dining room at least once to feast on seasonal fruits, vegetables, salads, cheese, cold meats, crunchy bread and fresh pastries.

 Hotel Au Manoir

-Image credit: Hotel Au Manior | Website
+Image Credit: Hotel Au Manior | Website

 The neighbourhood of Saint-Germain-des-Pres is considered to be one of the most romantic in Paris with its location on the River Seine’s left bank, and access to all of the main attractions of Paris.
 Whilst there’s plenty going on, and lots of fabulous cafes and shops, it’s quiet enough to give visitors a reprieve from the hustle of Paris.
 Hotel Au Manoir takes up a prime spot on Boulevard St Germain, the most luxurious street in the neighbourhood.
 The boutique hotel promises a quintessential Parisian experience full of elegance, romance and charm.
 A traditional French breakfast is served in the lounge with large windows overlooking the garden or serene courtyard and includes freshly brewed coffee and deliciously fresh pastries.